West Nile virus: Horses

-Horses are considered highly susceptible to West Nile virus (WNV) infection.
-Although many equine infections are asymptomatic, approximately 10–40% of infected horses may develop clinical signs, which can result in severe neurological disease..
-Clinical signs in symptomatic cases include ataxia, weakness, fever, recumbency, and, in some instances, death.
-The case fatality rate among symptomatic horses has been estimated at 30–40%, although outcomes improve significantly with supportive care and early intervention.

-Comparative studies have highlighted significant similarities between WNV disease in horses and humans, including overlapping geographic distribution, shared environmental risk factors, and analogous clinical manifestations.
-These parallels suggest that horses can serve as effective sentinel species for monitoring WNV activity and enhancing syndromic surveillance efforts.

-Horses are infected by the bite of mosquitoes that have acquired the virus from birds.
-The disease is not spread directly between horses or from horses to humans.

-Since the introduction of equine WNV vaccines in the United States in 2002, there has been a significant decline in the number of WNV cases among vaccinated horse populations.
-However, sporadic cases continue to occur, primarily in unvaccinated or under-vaccinated equines.
-This underscores the importance of maintaining high vaccination coverage and implementing comprehensive mosquito control measures to prevent outbreaks.

-The successful deployment of WNV vaccines in equine populations offers valuable insights for human vaccine development.
-Understanding the immune responses elicited by these vaccines in horses can inform strategies aimed at developing effective human vaccines, aligning with the One Health approach that emphasizes the interconnectedness of human, animal, and environmental health.
+Severe disease may also occur in horses.
+Several vaccines for these animals are now available.
+Before the availability of veterinary vaccines, around 40% of horses infected in North America died.

 Epidemiology

 According to the Centers for Disease Control and Prevention, infection with West Nile Virus is seasonal in temperate zones.
 Climates that are temperate, such as those in the United States and Europe, see peak season from July to October.
 Peak season changes depending on geographic region and warmer and humid climates can see longer peak seasons.
 All ages are equally likely to be infected but there is a higher amount of death and neuroinvasive West Nile Virus in people 60–89 years old.
 People of older age are more likely to have adverse effects.

 There are several modes of transmission, but the most common cause of infection in humans is by being bitten by an infected mosquito.
 Other modes of transmission include blood transfusion, organ transplantation, breast-feeding, transplacental transmission, and laboratory acquisition.
 These alternative modes of transmission are extremely rare.